High-mass star formation in Orion possibly triggered by cloud-cloud collision III, NGC2068 and NGC2071: Introduction

 \subsection{Aims of the present paper}

-In the present paper we analyze new $\rm ^{13}CO ( \it J\rm=2-1 )$ data with a particular attention to the velocity distribution in NGC2068 and NGC2071.
-Our aim is to test if cloud--cloud collision is a viable scenario in this region by using the analysis applied to M42, M43, NGC2024, and other regions of high-mass star formation.
-We will put an emphasis on utilization of the recently developed methods on cloud--cloud collision based on hydrodynamical numerical simulations, as well as the empirical signatures acquired in the studies of cloud--cloud collision (e.g., Fukui et al. 2017b).
-The paper is organized as follows; Section 2 describes details of observations with the NANTEN2, Section 3 presents observed properties of colliding clouds, and Section 4 results of the present observations and analysis.
-Section 5 gives discussion on the results and their implications on high-mass star formation and Section 6 concludes the paper.
+In the present paper we analyze new $^{13}$CO($J$=2--1) data with particular attention to the velocity distributions in NGC~2068 and NGC~2071.
+Our aim is to test if CCC is a viable scenario in this region by using the analysis applied to M42, M43, NGC~2024, and other regions of high-mass star formation.
+We emphasize on utilization of recently developed methods on CCC based on hydrodynamic numerical simulations, as well as empirical signatures acquired in studies of CCC (e.g., Fukui et al. 2018b).
+The paper is organized as follows.
+Section 2 describes details of observations with the NANTEN2-Observatory.
+Section 3 provides the results of the present observations and analysis.
+Section 4 offers discussion on the results and their implications for high-mass star formation.
+Section 5 concludes the paper.

-\section{observations}
+\section{Observations}

-We carried out observations of an area of $1 \times 1$ deg$^2$ in $^{12} \rm CO ( \it J\rm=2-1 )$ and $^{13} \rm CO ( \it J\rm=2-1 )$ emissions toward NGC2068 and NGC2071 by using the NANTEN2 4-m milimeter/sub-milimeter telescope in Atacama, Chile ($4850$ m) in December 2016.
-The beam size and the velocity resolutions are $90^{\prime\prime}$ and $0.08$ km s$^{-1}$ at $230$ GHz, respectively.
-These observations were made with the on--the--fly (OTF) mapping technique (Sawada et al. 2008).
-The backend backend was the a digital-fourier transform spectrometer (DFS) with 16384 channels of 1 GHz bandwidth.
-After the baseline subtraction, we created the FITS image with a spatial and a velocity resolutions of 30$^{\prime\prime}$ and $0.08$ km s$^{-1}$ , respectively.
-The typical system noise temperature which includes the atmospheric noise is $265$ K -- $336$ K including the atmosphere forward the zenith, and the typical r.s.m. noise levels of the spectral data are $0.6$ K and $0.7$ K ($\rm T_{mb}$) for $^{12} \rm CO ( \it J\rm=2-1 )$ and $^{13} \rm CO ( \it J\rm=2-1 )$, respectively.
-The pointing accuracy was better than $10^{\prime\prime}$.
-We used the $\rm CO ( \it J\rm=2-1 )$ data of the Orion B obtained by the Osaka Prefecture University 1.85--m telescope (Nishimura et al. 2015), as a standard source to calibrate the intensities.
-We use the Galactic coordinate in the present paper.
+We carried out observations in $^{12}$CO($J$=2--1) and $^{13}$CO($J$=2--1) emissions over an area of 1 $\times$ 1 deg$^2$ in the direction of NGC 2068 and NGC 2071 using the NANTEN2 4-m millimeter/sub-millimeter telescope in Atacama, Chile (4850 m) in December 2016.
+The beam size and the velocity resolution were 90$^{\prime \prime}$ and 0.08 km s$^{-1}$ at 230 GHz, respectively.
+These observations were made using the on-the-fly mapping technique (Sawada et al. 2008).
+The backend was a digital Fourier transform spectrometer with 16384 channels of 1 GHz bandwidth.
+After baseline subtraction, we created the FITS image with a 30$^{\prime \prime}$ spatial grid and a 0.08 km s$^{-1}$ velocity grid.
+The typical system noise temperature, including atmospheric noise, was 270--340 K for $^{13}$CO($J$=2--1), and the typical rms noise levels of the spectral data were 0.6 and 0.7 K, scaled in Tmb, respectively, for $^{12}$CO($J$=2--1) and $^{13}$CO($J$=2--1).
+The pointing accuracy was better than 10$^{\prime \prime}$.
+We used the CO($J$=2--1) data from Orion B obtained by the Osaka Prefecture University 1.85-m telescope (Nishimura et al. 2015) as a standard source for intensity calibration.
+We used the Galactic coordinate system in the present paper.